gmoellering/visualization-portfolio/README.md

 3. How to develop a narrative that tells the story the data conveys

 ---
-### Examples
-This is where I will display in-class demos or other work.

----
 ## Assignment 1
 [Here](/dataviz2.md) you will find my visualization for the first class assignment.